droy312/hacktoberfest_2022_flutter_opensource_project/README.md

 1. You can modify the currently available pages.
 Search for TODO's you will get to the pages that you can modify.
 2. You can add new page widget in the `pages` folder with proper numbering and according to the page template and add a new page button in the `home_page.dart` and give proper values in the named parameters.
+3. You can also check for `Issues` if there are any present then you can resolve them.

 If you have any questions ask me anytime.
 I would love to answer any queries related to Flutter.